University College London

 • International trainees are honorary full-time employees of North London NHS Foundation Trust and are entitled to (unpaid) annual leave on a similar basis to home fee trainees given the full-time nature of training.

-• For travel expenses, UCL is considered the trainee’s base location and as such, International trainees do not get paid for travel expenses to UCL.
-If the travel expenses to their placement are higher than the travel expenses from home to UCL, they are able to claim the difference in cost.
+• For travel expenses, St Pancras Hospital (one mile from UCL) is considered the trainee’s base location and as such, International trainees do not get paid for travel expenses to UCL.
+If the travel expenses to their placement are higher than the travel expenses from home to St Pancras Hospital, they are able to claim the difference in cost.
 This is paid directly by the course.
 Similarly, if they are required to travel within their placement, these expenses are also paid by the course through a travel expense claim.

 Last updated: